 Austria offers myriad reliable, high-quality banking institutions for expats to choose from.
 Popular local banks include Bank Austria, Erste Group Bank and Raiffeisen Zentralbank.
 There are also multinational banks with a presence in the country, including Deutsche Bank, CitiBank and Western Union Bank.

 Opening a bank account

 Opening a bank account in Austria is a straightforward process.
 Some banks allow accounts to be opened online, while others require new customers to visit the bank in person to open an account.

-Expats considered residents of Austria should have no problem getting started, but due to legislation some local banks only provide limited or no services to non-residents.
+Expats considered residents of Austria should have no problem getting started.
+Due to legislation some local banks only provide limited or no services to non-residents.
 Non-resident expats should therefore make sure their desired bank is able to assist.